MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

 1. In the chat box, select the **+** button > **Add work context** .
 1. Select the **Meetings** tab.
 1. Select **Weekly Project Sync**.
+   > **Note**: If you do not see a Weekly Project Sync, perform all of this task with Megan Bowen, starting from step 1 of this task.
 1. In the prompt field, copy and paste the following prompt:
    For this weekly project sync series, pull the recaps and open action items from the recent instances, keep a running decision log, and draft the agenda for the next meeting from the unfinished items and prior decisions.
 Save the log and the agenda to my files.
 1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.